 The COMPLEXITY OF SCIENCE in the ODYSSEY ranges from undergraduate-university to senior-research level.
 Unlike a book, however, where topics progress from introductory to advanced, the ODYSSEY jumps right into a subject.
 However, I have done my best to present the various Research Studies in an orderly way, most often chronologically, with most accompanied by at least some introductory material.
 I have striven for accuracy throughout the work, but I know that there are mistakes and omissions.
 Contact me at tcarefoot@shaw.ca if I've missed or misinterpreted a study, omitted an important species, given your article short shrift, or really anything at all, and I'll do my best to fix it.
 Better still, simply re-write what I've done and send it to me for replacement.
 This will make the ODYSSEY truly interactive.

 NAVIGATE through the ODYSSEY via DROP-DOWN MENUS or via the snail's MAP, which appears at the start of each invertebrate group.
-Some words in the text are highlighted:
+Some words in the text may be

 This site is being hosted on a temporary server, but at some point it will need a PERMANENT HOME.
 If you are a Director of a west-coast marine laboratory, and can see the ODYSSEY fitting in with your future, then please contact me and we can discuss it.